U.S. will donate substantial portion of vaccines through COVAX -U.S. official

-U.S. President Joe Biden announced on Monday that his administration will send by the end of June a total of 20 million doses of the Pfizer Inc (PFE.N)/BioNTech SE , Moderna Inc (MRNA.O) and Johnson & Johnson (JNJ.N) vaccines, on top of 60 million AstraZeneca Plc (AZN.L) doses he had already planned to give to other countries read more .
+U.S. President Joe Biden announced on Monday that his administration will send by the end of June a total of 20 million doses of the Pfizer Inc/BioNTech SE, Moderna Inc and Johnson & Johnson vaccines, on top of 60 million AstraZeneca Plc doses he had already planned to give to other countries.

 “The allocation of the vaccines will include obviously a substantial portion through COVAX, but we have not made final decisions,” Smith said on Wednesday, adding that no decision was made either on where doses could be sent.